TBSCS0/.github/profile/README.md

 ## Engineering Branch 🚀
 The CS0 engineering branch focuses on the production of nanosatellite systems.
 Among the nanosatellite categories, the CS0 developed a cansat.
 Cansats have a small set of subsystems, for instance, the power and energy subsystem, sensors subsystem and communication subsystem.

-%Ambassador: Arthur Kiyoshi
+Ambassador: Arthur Kiyoshi

 ## Programming Branch 💻
 The programming branch at CS0 focuses on programming olympiads and competitions.
 The students participating in this branch have C++ and algorithms tutorial sessions to prepare for the Brazilian Informatics Olympiad (Olipíada Brasileira de Informática - OBI).
 OBI is the Brazilian national competition to select the best students in the country for the International Olympiad in Informatics (IOI).

-%Ambassador: João Pedro Marujo
+Ambassador: João Pedro Marujo

 ## Finance Branch 📈
 The finance branch at CS0 focuses on investments, predictive algorithms and machine learning.